HuziM/sql-foundations/README.md

     3: Mini Project for Retail Sales using 3 tables and doing query analysis on that for best selling products as well as top customers.
     4: Day 3: Practiced Subqueries and CTEs with Ranking Logic in SQL.
     5: Day 4: Practiced Window Functions in SQL
     6: Mini Project for Employee Productivity Tracker using 2 tables and doing query analysis on that for performance tracking, and bonus eligibility
+    7: Day 5: Explored SQL set theory with UNION, INTERSECT, EXCEPT, anti-joins, and conditional logic for business segmentation.